Independent Control of Multiple Channels in Metasurface Devices: Theory for calculation of Floquet harmonics

 Here, we use mathematical optimization tools available in MATLAB package to find the optimal values of $g_m$.
 Each element of the desired scattering matrix is an objective function in optimization.
 We denote the $k$-th objective as $O_k$ which can be the amplitude or phase of one scattering parameter $S_{ij}$.
 In each trial of the optimization, MATLAB assumes an array of $g_m$ and calculates the realized value $F_k$ for each objective $O_k$, using the analytical formulas in Section~\ref{Sec: analytical model}.
 For a system with multiple objectives, we can define a cost function in the optimization code as

 The cost function $C$ is a sum of normalized errors calculated for all the objectives.
 Employing \textit{MultiStart} and \textit{fmincon} optimization algorithms, MATLAB can search for the minimum value of $C$ in the multidimensional parameter space.
 The optimization tools also allow us to set constraints on the Fourier coefficients in order to satisfy specific additional conditions, e.g., lossless, passive, capacitive or inductive impedance.
 It is worth to mention that, normally, the number of unknowns $g_m$ should be larger than the numbers of objectives.
 Introducing more $g_m$ increases the possibilities to find the optimal solution, but on the other hand, it may increase the optimization time.
+A similar optimization approach has been employed to determine the cascaded tensor admittances in the synthesis of bianisotropic metasurfaces \cite{pfeiffer2014bianisotropic}.
 In Section~\ref{Sec: phase controlled}, we present the detailed process of optimization of the surface impedance for multichannel retroreflectors with independently and arbitrarily controlled reflection phases.
 In addition, in Section~\ref{Sec: other possibilities} we use the same optimization methods for the design of multifunctional reflectors and multichannel perfect absorbers.